Passport acquires Complus Data Innovations to enable more cities to facilitate curbside transactions

 Acquisition reaffirms Passport’s commitment to building the industry standard for parking enforcement software

 Charlotte, N.C.
 (June 6, 2019) — Passport today announces its acquisition of parking enforcement company, Complus Data Innovations (Complus).
 Together with Complus, Passport helps nearly 1,000 clients manage more than 15 million feet of curbside space – the distance from Los Angeles to New York City – through its industry-leading technology to regulate access to and collect digital payments for public parking, transit, and tolling systems.
-This acquisition extends Passport’s position as the leading public-sector mobility management platform.
+This acquisition extends Passport’s position as the leading public-sector digital platform for mobility management and parking payments.

 Passport has placed an emphasis on helping cities manage and regulate access to their curb space, because poorly managed curbs can increase traffic congestion and create unsafe conditions on city streets and sidewalks.
 As the only tool deployed in the field to enforce parking compliance at the curb, enforcement systems ensure that city rules and goals are implemented fairly and efficiently across existing and emerging modes, such as micro-mobility.